 Okay, I added this one after I wrote all the steps.

-My friend Lauren and I chose a day that worked for us, and scheduled a Skype call so we could talk to each other and share our screen.
+My friend Lauren and I chose a day that worked for both of us and scheduled a Skype call so we could talk to each other and share our screen.
 Skype is one option, but you can do this all sort of ways: talking on the phone, actually meeting together, or even chatting on Facebook.
 This helped us actively discuss what was right for us, and helped us ultimately choose the best destination quickly.

 Step 1: Make A Wish List Of All Your Favorite Places + Share It With Your Friends